Updated on by Fraser Davidson

 An Embedded iPaaS saves substantial development time and cost

 SaaS companies are just that, companies.
 Developing integrations from scratch can be costly from a build and maintenance perspective.
 Both in time and therefore money.

-Developing integrations requires a team, or a proportion of an existing team.
-Using an embedded iPaaS platform can substantially save on the resource required to deliver integrations and/or amplify the effectiveness of the existing integration team, enabling them to manage a much larger, more responsive, integration suite.
+Developing integrations requires a team or a proportion of an existing team.
+Using an embedded iPaaS platform can substantially save on the resource required to deliver integrations.
+As well as amplify the effectiveness of the existing integration team.
+Enabling them to manage a much larger, more responsive, integration suite.

 An embedded iPaaS platform should be competitively priced against the direct cost of providing such solutions yourself.

-Why use two methodologies for fulfilling your users integration requirements?
-While self-service integrations are a huge benefit to both users and development teams, there are always going to be exceptions when it comes to integrations requests.
+Why use two methodologies for fulfilling your user’s integration requirements?
+While self-service integrations are a huge benefit to both users and development teams, there are always going to be exceptions when it comes to integration requests.

-iPaaS platforms ensure you’re covered in both eventualities; so you can create and publish self-service integrations as well as empowering your team to create bespoke, private integrations for your users.
+Therefore, iPaaS platforms ensure you’re covered in both eventualities.
+This means you can create and publish self-service integrations as well as empower your team to create bespoke, private integrations for your users.
 This opens customisation revenue opportunities while ensuring that all of your team use a single platform.